This post contains affiliate links. Click here to read my affiliate policy.

 When you are first starting out it is important to make sure you plan ahead with your meals and snacks, especially if you live with family or roommates who are not Paleo, which means there is non-Paleo food around.
 Keep emergency snacks and proteins on hand just in case, like meat jerky bars and sticks, nuts and seeds (and their butters – almond butter can be a lifesaver!), and coconut chips.
 This will help you avoid diving headfirst into a pizza or bowl of cereal.
 Also, being organized and planning ahead will help prevent both burnout and boredom in the kitchen.

 If you want a major leg up on Paleo meal planning, consider a meal plan subscription.
-My favorite meal plan is 20 Dishes, which takes all the work out of meal prep and planning, generating your shopping list and, get this, step-by-step meal prep instructions so that you’re prepping your meals in just 1 hour each week.
+My favorite meal plan is Better Meal Plans, which takes all the work out of meal prep and planning, generating your shopping list and, get this, step-by-step meal prep instructions so that you’re prepping your meals in just 1 hour each week.
 Yes, for real.

 Be kind to yourself